anuj7781/io-passthru/benchmark/README.md

 1. Copy the script to your fio repo  ```cp benchmark/measure-fb-latency.sh /home/test/fio/```

 2. Run the script, pass two arguments: char-device and block-device, respectively.
-(Note: you can pass any char/block device. /dev/ng0n1 and /dev/nvme0n1 are used as examples only in sample command.)
+(Note: you can pass any char/block device. /dev/ng0n1 and /dev/nvme0n1 are used as only examples in sample command.)

 3. Results will be placed in the output directory, corresponding to each fio run.

 Sample command:
 ```
-# ./measure-fb-latency.sh /dev/ng0n1 /dev/nvme0n1
+./measure-fb-latency.sh /dev/ng0n1 /dev/nvme0n1
 ```

 Sqpoll and batching